uccser/cs-unplugged/docs/source/author/topics.rst

 .. image:: ../_static/img/topics_adding_programming_exercises_flowchart.png

-You will now be able to add programming exercises to lessons by referencing the keys you specified in the programming exercises config file.
+You will now be able to add programming exercises to lessons by referencing the keys you specified in the programming exercises configuration file.

 .. note::

-  If the exercise includes learning outcomes, then the corresponding config file will also need to be added.
+  If the exercise includes learning outcomes, then the corresponding config file will also need to be added or updated to include new learning outcomes.

 .. note::